 Along with pruning dead stems and blooms, you’ll want to protect your hydrangeas during the winter.
 “Add an extra layer of mulch, leaves, or pine straw up to six to eight inches high to provide tender buds protection from drastic temperature changes, cold nights, and high winter winds,” McEnaney says.
 “It’s sometimes helpful for younger plants to add a cage to add more protection—and keep the bunnies out.”

 “Make sure that the bottom of your container has holes to allow excess water to flow though,” McEnaney says.
 “If there’s no drainage and too much water collects around the roots, it can prevent blooms from developing and cause the leaves to wilt.”
 For pot size, it ultimately depends on how many hydrangeas you want to plant inside and if you want to use any other kinds of flowers.
 With larger containers, because they hold more soil and more water, you won’t have to water them as frequently.

 When it comes to the planting process, it’s similar to what you would do with in-ground hydrangeas, but you’ll use pre-mixed, bagged potting soil.
 “Fill the decorative container with potting soil, leaving roughly eight inches open on top,” McEnaney says.
 “Place the hydrangea in the center of the container and fill with soil.”
 Leave one inch of space between the soil and top of the container so nothing will overflow when you water the plant.
 If you have a larger container, you can also mix in other flowers for a colorful look—check out some container gardening ideas for inspiration.

-Like in-ground hydrangeas, the ones in planters need a lot of water too.
+Like in-ground hydrangeas, the ones in planters need a lot of water.
 To determine if your flowers need water, you can use the same method of sticking your fingers in the soil to gauge dryness.
-McEnaney advises that container hydrangeas might need more water since they’re not established in the ground and have less soil to soak up the water.
+McEnaney says container hydrangeas might need more water since they’re not established in the ground and have less soil to soak up the water.